syrkis/virian.org/src/lib/opus/neuroscope.md

 illustration: /images/8.jpg
 category: code
 ---
-Welcome to a deep dive into one of our most stimulating ongoing projects: attempting to predict the brain's response to visual input using machine learning.
-We've embarked on this challenging journey with the remarkable richness of the Natural Scenes Dataset (NSD) by @allen2022 as our playground.
-As an ongoing endeavor, this project is continuously evolving and at times, things might not work perfectly as we actively test new techniques and technologies.

-We're tapping into the vast potential of the NSD—it's a treasure trove that will be explored for years to come.
-At the core of this project is a goal that is as fascinating as it is complex: building a machine learning model that can predict the brain's visual response to images.

-Our current model is a combination of a unimodal and multimodal approach, and it's showing promising results.
-But, remember, this is a dynamic, ever-evolving process.
-Now, let's delve into the details of how we're trying to turn this ambitious idea into reality.
+Perhaps our most complex project, Neuroscope is an ongoing exploration of the human brain.
+In exploring biological neural networks, the project serves as a vehicle for both developing and using thir most cutting edge artificial counter parts—graph neural networks, neuroevolution, multiomodality, and more.
+Based on the Natural Scenes Dataset (NSD) by @allen2022, which consits of 70,000 image-fmri response pairs, the project is developing encoding and decoding mappings between visual corteces and visual inputs.

+Ultimately, the Neuroscopy project consists of 2 varibles: `x`: a 100 dimensional vector encoding a specific image, and `y`: a vector of varying dimensions encoding the brain's response to a given image, and four function:

+$$
+f(x) \rightarrow z \qquad\qquad\qquad\qquad
+g(z) \rightarrow y' \qquad\qquad\qquad\qquad
+h(y) \rightarrow x'
+$$

 ## Dataset and Methodology